kivy/kivy/doc/sources/guide/packaging-osx.rst

     osx> ./create-osx-dmg.sh YourApp.app

-This should give you a compressed dmg that will even further minimize the size of your distributed app.
+This should give you a compressed dmg that will further shrink the size of your distributed app.

 .. _osx_pyinstaller: